asg017/os-club-constitution/CONSTITUTION.md

 1) Vote for exactly one the position contestants of the club who you feel would be a good fit for the no longer held officer position as well as sufficiently being able to manage this new duty concurrently with their current duties.

-2)From the potential contestants from the first voting session, one final member must be voted for.
+2) From the potential contestants from the first voting session, one final member must be voted for.
 This potential castie must win by the majority vote and no other voting system.
 In the case of a tie, recursively flip a coin until only one member is chosen for the officer position.